 Mr Gale has been a Co-opted Parent Governor since November 2013.
-He is Chair of Governors.
 He is on the F&GP Committee and is responsible for RE, PSHE & ICT.

-She is on the following Committees - F&GP, PM and Discipline.
+She is on the following Committees - PM and Discipline.

 Mrs Jones-Holt is responsible for monitoring Safeguarding Children, Special Educational Needs & Disabilities and Inclusion.